avniproject/avni-docs-temp/test-prompts.md

 This gives you a ready-to-analyze dataset showing how data for a subject changes over time.

----
+# File:

-**Q: What’s the best way to handle referrals between workers?**
+## What’s the best way to handle referrals between workers?

-A: Handling Referrals Between Workers in Avni
+Handling Referrals Between Workers in Avni

 Set Up User Roles